moderndatacompany/dataos.info/docs/resources/lens/exploration_of_deployed_lens_using_rest_apis.md

 **Explanation of the Configuration:**

-- **`engineer` Group:** This group can access the RESTAPI API and query data because it includes both the `graphql` and `data` `api_scopes`.
+- **`engineer` Group:** This group can access the REST API and query data because it includes both the `graphql` and `data` `api_scopes`.
-- **`analyst` Group:** This group can access the RESTAPI API but cannot query the data because the `data` scope is missing.
+- **`analyst` Group:** This group can access the REST API but cannot query the data because the `data` scope is missing.
-- **`testuser` Group:** This group cannot access the RESTAPI API or query data because both the `graphql` and `data` scopes are missing.
+- **`testuser` Group:** This group cannot access the REST API or query data because both the `graphql` and `data` scopes are missing.

 !!!note
     The user groups configured above only manage access permissions at the consumption level within DataOS.
-However, source-level permissions defined by the source administrator (e.g., in Snowflake or BigQuery) remain applicable.
+However, source-level permissions set by the source administrator (e.g., in Snowflake or BigQuery) still apply.
 For sources accessible through the DataOS Query Engine (Minerva/Themis), you can define source-level permissions using the [Bifrost](/interfaces/bifrost/) application in the DataOS GUI or using the [Policy](/resources/policy/) and [Grant](/resources/grant/) Resource using DataOS CLI.

 ## How to access the RESTAPIs?

+Explore lens using REST APIs using the following methods:

+1. [**Postman**](#using-postman): A API Testing tool for data application developers
+2. [**Curl**](#using-curl): A command-line tool for transferring data with URLs, useful for automated scripts.
+3. [**Python**](#using-python): Use Python's `requests` library for more complex interactions with the API.

 ### **Using Postman**

-You can use [Postman](https://www.postman.com/) to interact with Lens via REST APIs.
+Use [Postman](https://www.postman.com/) to interact with Lens via REST APIs.
 Start by importing the following Postman collection.

 [Lens-API Postman Collection](/resources/lens/lens_model_folder_setup/Lens2-APIs.postman_collection.json)